Restorative Yoga For Beginners At Home:

 - Strengthens the immune system.

-A study in 2018, specific to the role of yoga and stress in women, showed that yoga has an effective role in reducing stress, anxiety and depression and can be used as a form of complementary medicine.
+A study in 2018, specific to the role of yoga and stress in women, showed that yoga has an effective role in reducing stress, anxiety and depression.
+Furthermore, can be used as a form of complementary medicine.

-Yoga itself has many potential benefits for the body.
-One such meta-analysis completed on 42 different studies in 2017, found that yoga asanas were associated with reduced systolic blood pressure, lower evening cortisol levels, lower resting heart rate, fasting blood glucose, and even lower cholesterol levels.
+Broadly speaking, yoga has many potential benefits for the body. in fact, one meta-analysis completed on 42 different studies in 2017, found that yoga asanas were associated with reduced systolic blood pressure, lower evening cortisol levels, lower resting heart rate, fasting blood glucose, and even lower cholesterol levels.

 - Promotes peaceful and comfortable sleep;